-Please note: The information given on this page is not medical advice and should not be relied upon in this way.
-It is correct at the time of publication.
-People wanting medical advice on this issue should consult a health professional.
+Please note: The information given on this page is not medical advice.
+Individuals who want medical advice about naltrexone should consult a health professional.

 How effective is it?

 Naltrexone may not work for everyone, so it is important to consult a doctor or drug counsellor to find the best approach.

 Naltrexone treatment is more likely to be successful if it is part of a comprehensive treatment program that includes counselling, alternative therapies and the development of a positive network of peers, friends and a support group.

 Some studies suggest that many clients don't remain on naltrexone and return to heroin use.
 Future studies may provide a clearer picture of the drug's effectiveness.

 In terms of its use to treat alcohol dependence, naltrexone may be more effective for preventing relapse to heavy or problem drinking and reducing high levels of alcohol consumption than for maintaining abstinence from alcohol.6

 There is no safe level of drug use.
 Use of any drug always carries some risk – even medications can produce unwanted side effects.
 It's important to be careful when taking any type of drug.